2017 1

 2014 - excellent acidity, orange peel, peach, apricot, refined and sophisticated, strong sweet finish.
 95-96p.

-2010 - intense, very sophisticated, great acidity, a great nose of botrytized flavours, honey melon and acacia honey, rich, great structure and complexity, fat honeyed finish.
+2010 - intense, sophisticated, great acidity, a nose of botrytized flavors, honey melon and acacia honey, rich, great structure, and complex, fat honeyed finish.
 97p.

 2009 - almost similar to 2010, this time, it's less intensity and concentration.
 Still a stupendous wine.
 96p.

-Gilette - Gonet-Medeville couple Julie and Xavier steer their properties with great confidence and success.
+Gilette - Gonet-Medeville couple Julie and Xavier steer their properties confidently and successfully.
 In addition to the properties in Bordeaux, they produce excellent champagne named Gonet.
 Xavier originates from Champagne.

-2016 Respide Medeville red was elegant, fruity, very approachable, velvety texture, and had a smooth finish.¨90p.
+2016 Respide Medeville red was elegant, fruity, very approachable, and had a velvety texture and smooth finish.
+90p.

-2016 d'Eyrins (Margaux) owned some intensity, meatness, quite good structure and concentration, fine balance and persistent finish.91p.
+2016 d'Eyrins (Margaux) owned some intensity, meatness, good structure and concentration, delicate balance, and persistent finish.91p.

 2016 Respide Medeville white showed nice freshness and good acidity, the aroma of green apple and acacia flower.
 Finished well with a caressing fruity finish.
 90p.

-2016 Les Justices was a bit lightweight but compensated for it with elegance and finesse.
+2016 Les Justices was lightweight but compensated for it with elegance and finesse.
 91p.

 Very classy and refined wine!
-1990 Gilette showed great acidity and sweetness, big concentration, great complexity, acacia honey and a strong taste of almonds, long finish.
+1990 Gilette showed great acidity and sweetness, big concentration, great complexity, acacia honey, a strong taste of almonds, and a long finish.
 96-97p.

-Climens - as usual, tasting of several lots and blends of 2016, 8 in all, it's always a great lesson for ones tasting abilities to find out about vintage.
+Climens - as usual, tasting several lots and blends of 2016, 8 in all.
+Learning about vintage quality is always a great lesson for one's tasting abilities.
 In addition to 2016 barrel samples, I was treated by several older vintages of Grand Vin.

-2016 Climens - based on tasted barrel samples, I think this vintage is close to 2015, maybe slightly less rich and intense.
+2016 Climens - based on tasted barrel samples, this vintage is close to 2015, maybe slightly less rich and intense.
 96-97p.

 2015 Cypres de Climens was pleasant and tasty, with good sweetness and acidity.
 88p.